hernantz/blog/content/its-the-competition-stupid.md

 If the right thing to do is not self evident, this leads to an obvious
 conclusion: **there is no absolute standard of justice and prosperity**.
-The pursuit of these universal goals is futile.
+The pursuit of these universal goals [is futile][17].
 They can only be approximated to an agreed ideal that might change over time and is prone to subjective interpretation, if no reliable metrics are provided.

 Something we can do to mitigate this is to agree on a set of artificial